You have a long hike in a couple of weeks, and what should you expect? Will you able to cover those 50 or 100 miles that you’ve set out to hike?

 Naismith’s rule

-Ultimately, estimating how much land you can cover isn’t rocket science – your speed is the key factor here.
+Ultimately, estimating how much land you can cover isn’t rocket science – your speed is the critical factor here.
 However, Naismith’s rule allows you to more or less precisely calculate how long it will take you to travel the intended route.

 Naismith’s rule’s original formulation states that you should allow one hour for every 3 miles forward and an additional hour for every 2,000 feet of elevation.
 That is, it will take you 2 hours to cover 3 miles of land where the elevation change is 2,000 feet from start to finish.